xinwenfu/GenCyber/Networking/README.md

 ```
 ls # show files in current workng folder
 ```
+where # indicates a comment and does not need to be entered
 3. <a href="https://man7.org/linux/man-pages/man1/pwd.1.html">pwd</a>: print full path name of current working folder
 ```
 pwd # show the name of current working folder